Amnaazam123/Enterprise-Application-Development/Homewroks/After-Mids/4 - view components/1 - viewComponents.md

 -Like in controller folder we have controller classes, in components folder we have ViewComponent classes.
 Follow suffix naming convention too (studentViewComponent.cs).
 -Inherit your class from ViewComponent. ( : ViewComponent - using Microsoft.AspNetCore.Mvc)

-views > shared > make folder "Components" (This is just like views folder now in controller) > make folder "student" > make any cshtml file here(this will be your viewcomponent)
+views > shared > make folder "Components" (This is just like views folder now in controller) > make folder "student"(name of your viewcomponent) > make one cshtml file always named as "Default.cshtml" (this will be your viewcomponent)

 ![image](https://user-images.githubusercontent.com/71166016/170659880-7d166453-1e1c-40b9-b4a9-b59f5a8f38ba.png)